KIT-IAI/Decision-Focused-Retraining/README.md

 Disclaimer.
 The actual code is not runnable, as the data is missing due to a missing data statement of the [Ausgrid Dataset](https://www.ausgrid.com.au/Industry/Our-Research/Data-to-share/Solar-home-electricity-data) we are using.

-You can generate similar data following the 'generate_data_setup.iypnb' in addition to this you need to build up own forecasts, and run the optimisation problem by using the file "src/main_optimisation_dataset_creation.py"
+You can generate similar data following the 'generate_data_setup.iypnb' in addition to this you need to build up own forecasts, and run the optimisation problem by using the file "src/main_optimisation_dataset_creation.py".
+You may need to adjust file paths.

 ## Funding